New podcast: Staying cool talking with your teen's school.

 Transcript

 Hello, I'm Rachel Richards and welcome to teenagers untangled where we combine research by experts and ideas from other parents to solve your problems.
 As a parenting coach, I saw the incredible power of getting people together to share ideas and support each other.
-So welcome.
-Put up a chair.
+So welcome, pull up a chair.
 And let's begin.
 On today's show, we discuss a question sent in from listener Alex, which is how do I stay connected with my teenager when they argue and don't seem to want me anymore?
 But first alcohol and your teenager?
 When do you let them start drinking?
 Is it the legal age?
 Or is it younger?
 How much do you let them drink?
-When aware?
-Are they allowed to drink?
+When and where are they allowed to drink?
 Do you even have any control over it?
-With me to help us tackle these topics, again is Susie Azmi, who is a teacher of mindfulness and mother to three teenagers, including twins.
+With me to help us tackle these topics, again is Susie Asli, who is a teacher of mindfulness and mother to three teenagers, including twins.
 Hi, Susie, thanks for being here with us.

 Hi, Rachel.